IamMalinga/IamMalinga/README.md

 - 🌱 Diving deep into DevOps and cloud computing
 - 👯 Open to collabs on AI-driven or sustainable tech projects
 - 🤝 Seeking mentors to explore efficient workflows
-- 💬 Let’s geek out over React, Vue.js, and GSAP animations!
+- 💬 Let’s geek out over React, Node.js and Spring Boot!
 - 📫 Drop me a line: **malinga_samarakoon@outlook.com**
 - ⚡ Fun fact: I once debugged code with a rubber duck – it works!